seegg/tournament-bracket/README.md

 Specifiy the number of participants or provide a list of names to generate a bracket.

-If the number of participants is not a power of 2, some will be automatically advanced to the next round to make it fit into this format.
+If the number of participants is not a power of 2, some will automatically advance to the next round to make it fit into this format.

+Hover over a name to highlight all the matchups involving that participant.

 Select a winner by clicking on their name, both matchups needs to be filled before a winner can be selected.